Average annual pay: $73,930

-Environmental scientist jobs may grow only at an average rate of 19 percent from 2010 to 2020, according to the BLS, but for people who care about protecting the planet, it can be a rewarding career.
+Environmental scientist jobs may grow at a faster than average rate of 11% from 2014 to 2024, according to the BLS, and for people who care about protecting the planet, it can be a rewarding career.
 Environmental scientists are tasked with identifying problems and finding solutions that protect the health of the environment and its inhabitants.

-Environmental scientists spend their days gathering data and monitoring environmental conditions and typically work in all types of weather.
+Environmental scientists spend their days collecting data and monitoring environmental conditions and typically work in all kinds of weather.
 According to the BLS, fieldwork can be physically demanding and may require travel to different locations.

 FREE TOOL: Check your credit report today at myBankrate.